Please enable cookies in your web browser.

 The Northwest has one of the longest growing seasons in the country, and we’re lucky to be able to enjoy fresh, local ingredients year-round.
 Devra, who is a long-time vendor at area farmers markets, knows how to select the best fresh ingredients to turn into quick weeknight dishes that everyone will love.
 Join in as we make crispy Kale Chips to complement a hearty Portuguese White Bean and Kale Soup; and Beets with Hazelnuts, Rosemary and Orange.
 There’s no better way to use Northwest fruit than in a dessert of Ginger-poached Pears, a simple, delicious finish to our winter harvest meal.
 Vegetarian; no dairy or eggs.
 Class size limited to 15.

 Bring your knives, no matter how simple or sophisticated — or use ours — to practice knife-handling skills and learn how to cut safely and efficiently in this fun workshop with chef Seppo.
 He’ll explain about knife selection, introduce honing and sharpening, and teach you several different knife techniques so you can cook more efficiently and safely.
 Along the way, you’ll prepare ingredients for Lemon Cilantro Chicken Soup and Lemon Cilantro Vegetable Soup, which Seppo will demonstrate in class.
 Vegetarian, with optional poultry; no dairy or eggs.
+Adults only.
 Class size limited to 16.

 Chef Lesa will show you how to make the most of late winter produce and give you tips on selecting, storing and preparing your goods.
 Learn the meatless secret of savory Lentil and Walnut Paté with Mushrooms; take familiar flavors into new territory with Reisling-braised Apples and Leeks; and let Risotto with Greens and Goat Cheese make eating your greens an easy treat.
 A bowl of Roasted Yam and Parsnip Soup with Parmesan Crisps will make you wish for winter without end.
 You’ll also receive a bonus recipe for Sweet Potato and Prune Tzimmes — a dessert perfect for any day of the week.
 Vegetarian, with dairy; no eggs.
 Class size limited to 14.